Stained glass: Revival in Germany, Austria and beyond

 During the mid- to late 19th century, many of Germany's ancient buildings were restored, and some, such as Cologne Cathedral, were completed in the medieval style.
 There was a great demand for stained glass.
 The designs for many windows were based directly on the work of famous engravers such as Albrecht Dürer.
 Original designs often imitate this style.
 Much 19th-century German glass has large sections of painted detail rather than outlines and details dependent on the lead.
 The Royal Bavarian Glass Painting Studio was founded by Ludwig I in 1827.
 A major firm was Mayer of Munich, which commenced glass production in 1860, and is still operating as Franz Mayer of Munich, Inc..
 German stained glass found a market across Europe, in America and Australia.
 Stained glass studios were also founded in Italy and Belgium at this time.

 In the Austrian Empire and later Austria-Hungary, one of the leading stained glass artists was Carl Geyling, who founded his studio in 1841.
 His son would continue the tradition as Carl Geyling's Erben, which still exists today.
-Carl Geyling's Erben completed numerous stained glass windows for major churches in Vienna and elsewhere, and received an Imperial and Royal Warrant of Appointment from emperor Franz Joseph I of Austria.
+Carl Geyling's Erben completed numerous stained-glass windows for major churches in Vienna and elsewhere, and received an imperial and royal warrant of appointment from emperor Franz Joseph I of Austria.

 Innovations in Britain and Europe

 Among the most innovative English designers were the Pre-Raphaelites, William Morris (1834–1898) and Edward Burne-Jones (1833–1898), whose work heralds the influential Arts and Crafts Movement, which regenerated stained glass throughout the English-speaking world.
-Amongst its most important exponents in England was Christopher Whall (1849-1924), author of the classic craft manual 'Stained Glass Work' (published London and New York, 1905), who advocated the direct involvement of designers in the making of their windows.
-His masterpiece is the series of windows (1898-1910) in the Lady Chapel at Gloucester Cathedral.
+Amongst its most important exponents in England was Christopher Whall (1849–1924), author of the classic craft manual 'Stained Glass Work' (published London and New York, 1905), who advocated the direct involvement of designers in the making of their windows.
+His masterpiece is the series of windows (1898–1910) in the Lady Chapel at Gloucester Cathedral.
 Whall taught at London's Royal College of Art and Central School of Arts and Crafts: his many pupils and followers included Karl Parsons, Mary Lowndes, Henry Payne, Caroline Townshend, Veronica Whall (his daughter) and Paul Woodroffe.
-The Scottish artist Douglas Strachan (1875-1950), who was much influenced by Whall's example, developed the Arts & Crafts idiom in an expressionist manner, in which powerful imagery and meticulous technique are masterfully combined.
+The Scottish artist Douglas Strachan (1875–1950), who was much influenced by Whall's example, developed the Arts & Crafts idiom in an expressionist manner, in which powerful imagery and meticulous technique are masterfully combined.
 In Ireland, a generation of young artists taught by Whall's pupil Alfred Child at Dublin's Metropolitan School of Art created a distinctive national school of stained glass: its leading representatives were Wilhelmina Geddes, Michael Healy and Harry Clarke.

-Art Nouveau or Belle Epoque stained glass design flourished in France, and Eastern Europe, where it can be identified by the use of curving, sinuous lines in the lead, and swirling motifs.
+Art Nouveau or Belle Époque stained glass design flourished in France, and Eastern Europe, where it can be identified by the use of curving, sinuous lines in the lead, and swirling motifs.
 In France it is seen in the work of Francis Chigot of Limoges.
 In Britain it appears in the refined and formal leadlight designs of Charles Rennie Mackintosh.